This Week in Petroleum History, March 12 to March 18

 March 16, 1914 – “Main Street” Oil Well completed

 A well completed in 1914 produced oil from about 1,770 feet beneath Barnsdall, Oklahoma.
 Ripley’s Believe It or Not someday will proclaim the well the “World’s Only Main Street Oil Well.”

-The Osage County town, originally called Bigheart for Osage Chief James Bigheart, was renamed in 1922 for Theodore Barnsdall, owner of the Barnsdall Refining Company, which today is a wax refinery owned by Baker Hughes.
-Barnsdall also had discovered local oilfields in 1916.
+The Osage County town, originally called Bigheart for Osage Chief James Bigheart, was renamed in 1922 for Theodore Barnsdall, owner of the Barnsdall Refining Company, which today is a wax refinery owned by Baker Hughes, a GE Company.
 The well site was listed in the National Register of Historic Places in 1997.

 March 17, 1890 – Sunoco begins in Ohio

 The Peoples Natural Gas Company, founded four years earlier by Joseph Pew and Edward Emerson to provide natural gas to Pittsburgh, expanded to become the Sun Oil Company of Ohio.